The first post in our new series of Hawaii flight tips starts the important first step of choosing the most comfortable flights and seats.

 - For the longest flight, we try to choose a flight with an aircraft that’s a 767 or larger.
 Why?
-Because the 757s usually have a 3 and 3 configuration in economy/coach cabin.
+Because 767s have a 2-3-2 seat configuration in economy/coach.
+So, we have a better chance of getting two seats together without having to sit in the dreaded middle seat.
+757s usually have a 3 and 3 configuration in economy/coach cabin.
 The chances that one of us will have to sit in a middle seat for 6+ hours increases drastically in that configuration.
-Some booking engines allow you to see seat availability.
+Some airfare booking engines allow you to see seat availability.
 If not, check the airline’s website for seat availability by entering the flight number and date into their availability checker.
 Another reason we look for larger planes is that if we should get upgraded to first or business class, the bigger the plane, the nicer the seats are in first and business class.

 Choose your seat wisely

 All economy seats are not created equally.
 I cringe at the thought of sitting in a middle seat in the back of the plane.
 That’s the worst assignment, in my opinion.
 To get the best possible seat, try to get a seat assignment as soon as possible when/after you book your flights.

 We recommend avoiding center seats, unless your family/group prefers to sit together in close quarters.
 We also recommend avoiding the back of the plane where you’ll hear engine noise, which can be tolerable at first, but eight-hours worth might grate on your nerves.